 Beer is a drink often associated with the joys of the outdoors.
-A long hike, pickup football game, or even a day spent mowing the lawn is best capped with a refreshing lager or hoppy pale ale.
-While a rainy spell does mean that outside playtime may be cut short, it doesn’t mean you can’t enjoy a good beer or three.
+A long hike, a pickup football game, or even a day spent mowing the lawn is best capped with a refreshing lager or hoppy pale ale.
+While a rainy spell means that these outside activities may be cut short, it doesn’t mean you can’t enjoy a good beer or three.
 These are our picks for the best rainy day beers, crafted for savoring indoors with long, mindful sips.

 Bo & Luke by Against the Grain

-As kids, a stormy day used to mean sitting in front of the television watching reruns.
-Take that wasted youth spent watching Dukes of Hazzard to a new level with this expensive, highly sought after, and worth every second of the search, American Imperial Stout.
+As kids, a stormy day used to mean sitting in front of the television staring at reruns.
+Take that wasted youth spent watching Dukes of Hazzard to a new level with this expensive, highly sought after, and worth-every-second-of-the-search American imperial stout.

 And yes, that’s exactly what it tastes like.

 Barrel-Aged Blot Out the Sun by 3 Floyds